One way traders seek to profit from short-term movements in security prices is by using technical analysis.

 The Takeaway

-Technical analysts use past price and volume data to help traders identify price trends and make buy and sell decisions.
+Technical analysis tools use past price and volume data to help traders identify price trends and make buy and sell decisions.
 It’s important to know that technical analysis does not use fundamentals to assess the underlying companies, their industries, or any macroeconomic trends that might drive their success or failure.
-Rather, technical analysis solely analyzes a stock’s performance.
+Rather, technical analysis solely analyzes the movement and volume inherent in a stock’s performance.

 1) Automated Investing and advisory services are provided by SoFi Wealth LLC, an SEC-registered investment adviser (“SoFi Wealth“).
 Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC.